- Charlie Waller Trust

 A leading light in positive mental health support for young people

-A sizeable digital transformation was needed - one that would maximise the use of technology to support essential activities, enhance the delivery of training services and expand the charity’s reach, connection and personal relationships with its audiences.
+In support of their ambitious growth ambitions, a significant digital transformation was needed.
+Together we embarked on a programme that would maximise the use of technology to support essential activities, enhance the delivery of training services and expand the charity’s reach by elevating connections and personal relationships with its audiences.

-The challenge for the team was to take the charity’s big ideas and distil these down into a clear digital strategy to future-proof the organisation.
+The challenge for our team was to take the charity’s big ideas and distil them into a clear digital strategy to future-proof the organisation.
 The need for a new CRM and robust internal applications was quickly identified, while collaborative working sessions with external stakeholders, trainers and support staff underscored the importance of creating a more flexible, secure and integrated approach to working.

 The speed of development and change within the charitable sector is astonishing, so we knew that our solution must directly support the strategic needs of the charity’s HR, finance and marketing teams - both now and in the future.

-By taking the time to get to know the charity and its history intimately, it was evident that its communications approach and digital presence needed to move towards an audience-centred benefit-led proposition, and prioritising the user experience above all else was paramount.
+By taking the time to get to know the charity and its history intimately, it was evident that its communications approach and digital presence needed to move towards an audience-centred benefit-led proposition and prioritise the user experience above all else.

 Introducing C-MET: College mental health self-evaluation tool

-The easy-to-use tool is accessed by users via a highly visual dashboard, broken down into the 10 key sections, providing the chance to see progress at-a-glance and assess which areas the college is improving well in, and which areas have room for improvement.
+The easy-to-use tool is accessed via a highly visual dashboard, broken down into the 10 mental health domains.
+It allows users to see their progress at-a-glance, so they can assess which areas the college is excelling in and which areas they have room for improvement.
 Previous scores are logged and shown via the dashboard, allowing colleges to chart their year-on-year improvements in specific mental health areas.

-The platform, which is evidence-based and supports Charlie Waller’s whole college approach to mental health, is dependent on honest and reflective assessments of the current situation, asking users to describe their performance in core areas and provide evidence to support each statement.
+The platform, which is evidence-based, is dependent on honest and reflective assessments of the current situation, asking users to describe their performance in core areas and provide evidence to support each statement.
 Each question is assessed via a RAG (red, amber, green) scoring system.

 At the end of each section, users are signposted towards a host of recommended resources to help improve mental health understanding, as well as offered the opportunity to contact Charlie Waller to request free, evidence-based training or access further e-learning materials.